quixio/quix-docs/docs/get-started/cli.md

 The [Quix CLI](https://github.com/quixio/quix-cli){target=_blank} is a powerful command-line companion for seamlessly managing and interacting with the features of Quix Cloud.
 While Quix offers a robust UI for a user-friendly experience, the CLI empowers you with efficiency and flexibility, enabling you to streamline your workflow, and take control from the command line.

-* Effortless Control: Execute commands effortlessly to manage various aspects of your Quix environment.
+* Effortless Control: Execute commands effortlessly to manage various aspects of your Quix organization.

 * Script Automation: Integrate Quix operations into your scripts for automated workflows and enhanced productivity.